If you or your children have experienced domestic abuse by your partner, then we can help you.

 What should I do if I feel at risk?

 If you are in immediate danger call the police on 999.
-The police are alert to the potential for increase in domestic abuse resulting from current restrictions and will respond to emergency calls.
 If you are in danger and unable to talk on the phone then call 999 and press 55.
 This will allow the call to be transferred to the relevant police force in your area who will be able to respond without you having to speak.

-It may be possible to secure protective orders through the family court.
+If you feel at risk, but it is not necessarily an emergency, it may be possible to secure protective orders through the family court.
 A Non-Molestation Order can be obtained to protect you from further abuse and it may also be possible to secure an Occupation Order requiring your abuser to leave the family home.
-The courts remain open and able to make these orders to protect those at risk of domestic abuse.
+The courts are able to make these orders to protect those at risk of domestic abuse.